kojiro5150/phdss-instructions/probe.md

     wording.
   - {DOMINANT_SIGNAL} — runtime placeholder replaced by the caller with the plurality Director signal before this file is sent to the API.
+  - **Whose Perspective Is Absent** — appears EXACTLY ONCE in the output.
+Do not open a second instance with additional absent perspectives.
+Cover all absent stakeholders, populations, and affected parties in a single instance.
+    SECTION CLOSED after this analysis — write **Where AI Limitation Is Most Visible** next.

   DESIGN INTENT — STRUCTURED ADVERSARIAL ROLE: The Probe's function is adversarial — it challenges the Board's reasoning from a position of deliberate